![]() |

 and one unknown cause.
 In 1862 a new facility was

 built on Quartz Hill.
-Schools.
+Railroad.
+The

 Placerville & Sacramento Valley Railroad